SumUp Promo Code 2026: Up to €70 Off Card Readers

 About this offer

-- No subscription, no commitment: buy the reader once, pay 1.75% per transaction
+• No subscription: buy the reader once, pay 1.75% per transaction

 Click the promo link to access the Reader discount on Sumup.
 This offer is verified and regularly updated.